yamchips/issue-tracker/Learning-notes.md

 React Context is a built-in feature that allows you to share state or values across your component tree without having to pass props down manually at every level.

+### Fetch data with Tanstack React Query

+In AssigneeSelect, replace useState and useEffect with useQuery.

+Params:

+queryKey: an array of strings.
+For now we only pass a string to represent a query.
+If the query becomes complex, we can define it like: `queryKey: ["users", { departmentId, role: "admin" }]`.

+queryFn: a function to query.
+Return type is data, not a Promise.

+staleTime: refresh time in ms.

+retry: if first query fails, retry given number of times.

 ## Further work

 1. Update the status of an issue in edit issue page